Choria Sfakion Picture

 Writing

 In addition to my academic research, I think stats needs to be shared, considered, criticized, and enjoyed by everyone!
-To contribute to this, I’ve written a few articles aimed at general audiences, that cover baseball, elections, and one big statistical controversy.
+To contribute to this, I write articles aimed at general audiences, covering national political issues, the history of statistics, baseball, elections, and a big statistical controversy.
+If you have trouble accessing any articles, please email me and I can send you a copy!

-After the 2020 election, I wrote about a way election maps can mislead, not just by showing land area instead of population, but percentage changes rather than actual vote numbers.
-This can skew the narrative, especially about heavily-Democratic areas.
-For example, while Biden had a worse percentage margin than Clinton in Brooklyn, he had a higher vote margin, which is what actually matters for winning elections!
+In election analysis, I have written about how election maps can mislead, not just by showing land area instead of population, but percentage changes rather than actual vote numbers.
+For example, while Biden in 2020 had a worse percentage margin than Clinton in Brooklyn, he had a higher vote margin, which is what actually matters for winning elections!
 You can investigate your own state and county here.
+Work in progress covers the distortions of the U.S. population that occur in the Electoral College and Senate: see this draft article and web app to explore the results.

 In 2019, I wrote for a special issue of The American Statistician about p-values.
 These are a common statistical tool, but they have become very controversial in the field.
 I write about the history, how we got here, and why that matters.
 While it may seem a bit inside baseball, p-values affect how drugs get approved, how science gets reported, and many other aspects of your life!

-If you have trouble accessing any of these articles, or want to chat with me about them, please reach out to lkennedyshaffer (at) vassar (dot) edu.
+If you have trouble accessing any of these articles, or want to chat with me about them, please reach out to me.